winton/typectl/README.md

 expect(out.a).toBe(1)
 ```

-### Built-in optimization
+### Builtin optimization

-By utilizing props, a control flow function may depend on outputs from another function (regardless of synchronicity):
+By utilizing props, we can create a function that populates the input of another function:

 ```typescript
 // get arg